 About Michael Hilton

-Michael heads up the firm's Abu Dhabi office and specialises in private and public M&A, joint ventures, restructurings and equity capital markets work, much of which is cross-border.
-In recent years he has advised on many of the major outbound investments from the region and been involved in most of the highest-profile transactions in Abu Dhabi.
+Michael is our Regional Managing Partner, having previously headed up our Abu Dhabi office.
+He specialises in cross-border private and public M&A and joint ventures, with a focus on financial sponsor work.
+In recent years he has advised on many of the major outbound investments from the region and been involved in most of the highest-profile transactions in the UAE.

-With 20 years of experience Michael's practice spans a number of sectors including financial services, telecoms, energy and natural resources.
+With more than 20 years of experience Michael's practice spans a number of sectors including energy and natural resources, infrastructure, financial services, telecoms and tech.
 His clients include large government-owned institutions and corporates such as ADNOC, ENOC, DP World, Saudi Telecom Company and OSN, various financial institutions, a number of global financial investors and the region's most prominent sovereign wealth funds.

 Much of the work Michael does crosses borders and a number of the deals he has worked on have been recognised by the legal industry's research and award bodies for their innovation and market impact.

 Michael was previously based in the firm's London office, spending over a decade working on a variety of corporate matters, including some of the largest and most challenging M&A transactions.

 - Advising a number of high-profile regional sovereign wealth funds on a variety of matters including private equity, infrastructure and real estate investments involving assets based in Asia, Europe and the UK as well as other joint venture transactions.

 - Advising ADNOC on the establishment of an international futures exchange for Murban crude oil in the Abu Dhabi Global Market in partnership with Intercontinental Exchange.

 - Advising DP World in relation to its $13.9bn takeover by Port & Free Zone World FZE.

 - Advising DP World in relation to its acquisition of feeder shipping businesses operating in the Indian Subcontinent.